Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 One issue with digital forms of communication is that they tend to be impersonal.
 Moreover, trying to make your digital communications seem more friendly or personalized runs the risk of being misinterpreted or viewed as unprofessional.

-Miscommunication is one of the major causes of inefficiency and work-place conflicts.
-Many of these issues can be attributed digital communications and the various ways they can be interpreted.
+Miscommunication is one of the major causes of inefficiency and workplace conflicts.
+Many of these issues can be attributed to digital communications and the various ways they can be interpreted.

 “When we assume that other people know what we’re thinking, and what we are expecting of them, we do them a real disservice.
 Assuming that we’ve been clear about what we wanted, we blame them when things don’t go as planned.”

-Likewise, if colleagues and partners are actively nodding their heads and smiling, it is clear that they are engaged with you and your message.
+Likewise, if colleagues and partners are actively nodding their heads and smiling, it is clear that they are engaged with you, your message and your workplace communication skills.

 Face-to-face communication and in-person meetings can boost efficiency.
-Instead of spending an entire day e-mailing back and forth, you can hash out all of the details of a project in one go.
-These meeting can also boost creativity as the overall energy will be higher so you can brainstorm and solve a multitude of problems at one time.
+Instead of spending an entire day emailing back and forth, you can hash out all of the details of a project in one go.
+These meetings can also boost creativity as the overall energy will be higher so you can brainstorm and solve a multitude of problems at one time.

-Face-to-face communication can also be much more effective for those who may struggle with written communication.
+Face-to-face communication, whether over video conferencing or in the office, can also be much more effective for those who may struggle with written communication.
 Everyone has their own unique set of skills, and some people are much more fluid and clear with verbal communication.

 While face-to-face communication is not always an option due to distance or conflicting schedules, it is important that you do not forget about it completely.
 Whenever possible, take the time to interact with your colleagues face-to-face and enjoy the benefits.